 Carrying out our projects requires a lot of time and dedication.
-We are a great team that combines the efforts, knowledge and research to be able to generate products with true quality, and shows that remain in the memory of the spectators.
-It is not always easy but we do our best: we lose ourselves in development and find ourselves in the solution.
+We are a great team that combines its efforts, knowledge and research to be able to generate products with true quality, and shows that remain in the memory of the spectators.
+It is not always easy but we do our best: we get lost in the development and find ourselves in the solution.

-The technical part of each project is perhaps the most complex one, that is why we would like to bring to your attention some of our exhibitions that have been released some time ago and have been adapted various times.
-Projects such as Transfiguració de la Nau, Ulterior and LuminAV have challenged us to explore and design techniques that we continue to use until today.
+The technical part of each project is perhaps the most complex one, which is why we would like to bring some of our exhibitions that have been released some time ago and have been adapted several times to your attention.
+Projects such as Transfiguració de la Nau, Ulterior and LuminAV have challenged us to explore and design techniques that we continue to use still today.
 The idea has been to combine lighting with architecture, music and emotions.

 To develop these shows we have created our own system, which allows us to work with lighting systems in the software with which, for the most part, we create the images and all the content of our 3D pieces, Cinema4D.
 In this way, we managed to perfectly integrate all the content created in 3D together with the one that is physically happening with the real lights that are in the space where the installation is carried out.
 All this is based on the fact that Onionlab always generates the 3D model of the space in which the exhibition will be held.
 This includes the actual plans, 3D scanners, actual measurements, etc. In addition, we generate a scaled 3D space to then position the “fixtures” that we will use in the exact place where they will be when we do the installation.

-This does help us when predicting which are the best positions to generate the sensation and the expected result in the spectators.
+This helps us when predicting which are the best positions to generate the sensation and the expected result in the spectators.

 Another system we have created, is WYSIWYG (What You See Is What You Get), which allows us to advance and helps us to execute projects in which the technical material is expensive, and it is only possible for us to have that material a few days before the show starts (most of the time, it takes from 1 to 3 months in the studio for its production).